What is an ADR licence?

 How do I get an ADR certificate?

-Our ADR certification training courses at 2 Start cover Classes 1 through to 9 and depending on which subject you are covering, once you successfully complete all the needed topics, you will understand the ADR requirements for the driver, the vehicle and the goods being transported.
+Our ADR certification training courses at 2 Start cover Classes 1 through to 9 and depending on which subject you are covering, once you successfully complete all the needed topics, you will understand the requirements for the driver, the vehicle and the goods being transported.

-The supporting resources, famously known as the ADR “Orange Books” are released every 2 years and go into full detail of each topic and its sub-topics that your ADR vocational certification requires you to know.
+The supporting resources, known as the ADR “Orange Books” are released every 2 years and go into full detail of each topic and its sub-topics that your vocational certification requires you to know.

 To gain your certification, you will need to pass a training course at a registered centre, such as 2 Start Ltd, ensuring that the course you have taken covers everything you will need for future transport loads.
-To help with this, we have arranged different packages available.

 You must get your certification before you transport any dangerous goods by road.